Frozanziaee/Frozanziaee/README.md

-- 👋 Hi, I’m @Frozanziaee a fronted developer student
+- 👋 Hi, this is @Frozanziaee a Web developer
-- 👀 I’m interested in coding
+- 👀 I’m interested in coding and love to work in this era.

 <!---
 Frozanziaee/Frozanziaee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.